Will Poole

-William Starling Poole (born July 24, 1981) is a former American football defensive back.
-He was drafted by the Miami Dolphins in the fourth round of the 2004 NFL Draft.
-He played college football at Southern California.
+William Starling Poole (born July 24, 1981) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the USC Trojans and was selected by the Miami Dolphins in the fourth round of the 2004 NFL draft.

 Poole was also a member of the Kansas City Chiefs, Toronto Argonauts, Hamilton Tiger-Cats, Sacramento Mountain Lions and San Antonio Talons.

-Early years
+Early life

 Poole was a top high school player at Christ The King Regional High School in New York City and a Parade All-American his junior year.
 He also competed on their nationally ranked basketball team.

 College career

 He is a University of Southern California graduate whose senior team split the collegiate national championship with Louisiana State University.
 He first went to Boston College.
 Following that he went to Ventura College.
-Best known for his standout performance against Michigan which included two sacks in the 2004 Rose Bowl (played on January 1) en route to a USC 28-14 victory.
+Best known for his standout performance against Michigan which included two sacks in the 2004 Rose Bowl (played on January 1) en route to a USC 28–14 victory.